As a neuroscientist, I am fascinated by infatuation; it's such a strong, mysterious phenomenon, yet is entirely scientifically-explainable.

-It is cliché and irritating when people tell you this, but time is the only thing that will make you feel less magnetically drawn to someone who you cannot be with.
-You cannot magic away these feelings because they are a strong illusion created by chemicals in your brain.
-Over time, your brain chemicals will balance out again and this person, essentially a stimulus, will not inspire the same physiological response in your brain.
-That is how infatuation ends, and you should think about your situation scientifically like this as it helps (as opposed to thinking romantically or focusing on the joy that the infatuation can bring, since it mainly brings pain).
+Albeit cliché, the concept that time is the only thing that will make you feel less magnetically drawn to someone who you cannot be with is true.
+You cannot magic away these feelings, because they are a strong illusion created by chemicals in your brain.
+Over time, your neurobiology will balance out again and this person, who is acting as a potent stimulus, will no longer inspire the same physiological response in you.
+Thinking about your situation scientifically helps, as it steers you away from thinking in terms of romance and delusion.

 What Is an Infatuation?

 Are you currently struggling with huge, incredibly deep feelings for someone that you will never be with?
-We use the term "infatuation" (also limerance) to describe the state of being utterly enamoured by and obsessed with someone; it is the wildest thing that a human can experience in the sober, base-line state.
-The invisible pull that you feel will seem so novel and colossal in strength that, if experiencing infatuation for the first time, you will be certain that you will "never feel this again", and that this person is "the one".
-After all, your body and mind react so strongly and surely to them that it is impossible to imagine a life worth living that doesn't have them at the centre of it.
+We use the term 'infatuation' (also limerence) to describe the state of being utterly enamored by and obsessed with someone; it is the wildest thing that a human can experience in the sober, baseline state.
+The invisible pull that you feel will seem so novel and colossal in strength that, if experiencing infatuation for the first time, you will be certain that you will 'never feel this again', and that this person is 'the one'.
+After all, your body and mind react so strongly and surely to them that it is impossible to imagine a life worth living that doesn't have them at the center of it.
 This is not the case, as you will experience several infatuations in your life if you are prone to them.

-Due to differing genetics and brain chemistry, some people are more prone to entering limerance than others; in fact, some will never experience this roller coaster of euphoria and insecurity.
-Unrequited crushes are normal and not too much of an issue; unrequited infatuation not only encompasses incredibly powerful attraction, admiration and a general feeling of "love" towards the subject, but is also agonising and depressive by nature.
+Due to differing genetics and brain chemistry, some people are more prone to entering limerence than others; in fact, some will never experience this roller coaster of euphoria and insecurity.
+Unrequited crushes are normal and not too much of an issue; unrequited infatuation not only encompasses incredibly powerful attraction, admiration and a general feeling of 'love' towards the subject, but is also agonizing and depressive by nature.

 If the infatuated cannot be with the person that they desire, they will likely enter a deep depression and will feel completely out of order for weeks or months, until the feelings fade or they gain closure.
 Irrational thoughts and misery normally accompany this rollercoaster experience, as well as physical symptoms such as elevated libido and lack of appetite (due to an excess of dopamine in the brain).